The Tale of a Corrupt Backup

 I ran memtest86 and sure enough, it reported errors within seconds.
 This broke SHA256 computation at random points in the checks, resulting in different packs and blobs being flagged.
 This may also have broken the encryption of any data backed up from the new desktop.

-The Fix
+The Fix #

 The PC has a dual-channel memory kit.
 I was able to isolate the fault to one of the sticks, by running memtest86 against each individually.
 I removed the faulty stick and ran restic check --read-data again a few times.
 It still flagged a few packs and blobs, but the set was consistent across runs.
 Checking the hashes manually confirmed that these files were indeed corrupt.
 I repaired the repository, by following this comment.
 I ran restic check --read-data again and everything looked good.
 Subsequently, I raised a warranty claim to replace the G.SKILL memory kit, through Acro Engineering Company.

 It is possible that the faulty RAM has corrupted not just the backups, but also any original file I created or modified on the desktop.
 I checked all the files I consider to be critical and none of them appear to have been affected.
-I still do not know if some file that I did not check is corrupted. 🤷
+I still do not know if some file that I did not check is corrupt. 🤷

-Lessons Learnt
+Lessons Learnt #

 1. Hardware can have bugs too and they can fail in undetectable ways.